-The Tissot RockWatch is more than just a watch—it's a piece of horological history.
+The Tissot RockWatch is more than just a watch.
 Introduced in the 1980s, it stood out for its innovative use of natural materials and bold design.
-Let’s explore the unique story of this iconic timepiece in 8 intriguing facts.
+Decades later, in 2025, Tissot brought the RockWatch back as a limited edition, showing that its unusual charm still resonates today.
+To understand why this comeback matters, let’s look at the unique story of this iconic timepiece in 8 intriguing facts.

 -